 Jessica Valiente began her music studies on recorder at the age of five, when her mother introduced her to the instrument and began to teach her at home.
 It was not long before she was playing chamber music with her parents and their friends.
 In school, she took up the flute and followed a traditional path to conservatory study in New York City.

-A conservatory-trained classical musician, she began to expand into jazz improvisation and studies of traditional musics from all over the world about 10 years into her classical performance career.
+She began to expand into jazz improvisation and studies of traditional musics from all over the world 10 years into her classical performance career.
 Her musical interests reflect her family's mosaic heritage, including African-American traditional and popular styles, music of the Spanish-speaking Caribbean, and indigenous music of both North and South America.
-She specializes in Afro-Cuban and other Latin styles, Brazilian choro, straight-ahead jazz, early music, and performs on traditional Native American style courtship flutes and the Andean quena as a soloist.
+She specializes in Cuban charanga, Brazilian choro, Latin jazz and straight-ahead jazz, historically-informed performance practice, and performs on traditional Native American style flutes and Andean flutes.